 - The project aims to make people aware that ceramic materials used as insulation material in construction on the one hand and on the other hand ceramics can ensure a pleasant indoor climate and reduce energy costs – therefor ceramic is the ideal material, since has wide-ranging design options and a versatile use in itself: it is hygienic, highly resilient, durable, and can be used in all areas of daily life, including for the elderly and people with disabilities.

 Creativity and innovation based on the unique traditions of the Europeans can now be seen in a global context.
 Traces of the past, the needs of the present, the changing times and the multicultural diversity are factors that influence trends and lead to vision, such as ceramics can change in terms of design and technology in the future.

-Ceramics and its Dimensions is partly funded by the European Commission in the programme „Creative Europe“ between December 1st 2014 and November 30th 2018.
+Ceramics and its Dimensions was co-funded by the European Commission in the programme „Creative Europe“ between December 1st 2014 and November 30th 2018.